Operating System Version

 |Windows XP 64-Bit Edition||5.2|

-* For applications that have been manifested for Windows 8.1.
-Applications not manifested for 8.1 will return the Windows 8 OS version value (6.2).
-To manifest your applications for Windows 8.1 please refer to Targeting your application for Windows 8.1.
+* For applications that have been manifested for Windows 8.1 or Windows 10 Insider Preview.
+Applications not manifested for Windows 8.1 or Windows 10 Insider Preview will return the Windows 8 OS version value (6.2).
+To manifest your applications for Windows 8.1 or Windows 10 Insider Preview, refer to Targeting your application for Windows.

 Identifying the current operating system is usually not the best way to determine whether a particular operating system feature is present.
 This is because the operating system may have had new features added in a redistributable DLL.
 Rather than using the Version API Helper functions to determine the operating system platform or version number, test for the presence of the feature itself.